-The Borg go back in time intent on preventing Earth's first contact with an alien species.
+The Borg travel back in time intended on preventing Earth's first contact with an alien species.
 Captain Picard and his crew pursue them to ensure that Zefram Cochrane makes his maiden flight reaching warp speed.

 See more »

 59 of 100 people found this review helpful.